U.S. commission says China possibly committed 'genocide' against Xinjiang Muslims

 Expectations that Pompeo might declare genocide were raised in June when he labeled as "shocking" and "disturbing" reports that China was using forced sterilization, forced abortion and coercive family planning against Muslims.

-He was referring to a report last year about the situation in Xinjiang by German researcher Adrian Zenz, which the CECC report also cited.
+He was referring to a report about Xinjiang by German researcher Adrian Zenz, which the CECC report also cited.

 Zenz said his findings represented the strongest evidence yet that Beijing's Xinjiang policies met one of the criteria cited in the U.N. genocide convention, namely "imposing measures intended to prevent births within the (targeted) group."

-A U.S. genocide declaration would mean that countries would have to think hard about allowing companies to do business with Xinjiang, a leading global supplier of cotton.
-It would also raise pressure for further U.S. sanctions against China.
+A U.S. genocide declaration would mean countries would have to think hard about allowing companies to do business with Xinjiang, a leading global supplier of cotton.
+It would also raise pressure for further U.S. sanctions.

 On Wednesday, U.S. Customs and Border Protection said the United States was imposing a region-wide ban on all cotton and tomato products from Xinjiang over allegations that they are made with forced labor by detained Uighurs.

-(Reporting by David Brunnstrom; Additional reporting by Humeyra Pamuk; Editing by Michelle Nichols and Nick Macfie)
+(Reporting by David Brunnstrom; Additional reporting by Humeyra Pamuk; Editing by Michelle Nichols, Nick Macfie and Lincoln Feast.)

 ((david.brunnstrom@thomsonreuters.com; Twitter: @davidbrunnstrom))